mishbah/Diving-into-ES2015/README.md

 ## Babel

-In order to take advantage of all of the new ES2015 features we're going to use the Babel CLI to run our Node REPL, and to run our scripts.
+In order to be able to use the new module syntax in our code, we're going to need to use the Babel CLI to run our Node REPL, and to run our scripts.

 What is Babel?
 Simply put, [Babel](https://babeljs.io/) is a JavaScript compiler.
 Babel takes code that is written in future versions of JavaScript (or things like JSX for